17.95 / 120ml

 Green tea, rice bran, cocoa butter, walnut butter, shea butter, rice bran, macadamia, black seed, andiroba, baobab…

-…I call this a hair ‘drench’ because it’s so rich (in plant-derived nutrients), your locks can’t help but submit to its powerful hydration.
-It’s specially designed for those times at which your hair is screaming out for repair or pampering due to dryness, damage or over-use of chemicals and heat.
-It’s also lovely for the scalp (it’s gentle and cooling) and as an anti-frizz smoothing balm – I stroke just a tiny amount through ends to add some definition to my mane(/halo) while still allowing movement and softness.
+…I call this a hair ‘drench’ because it’s so rich (in plant-derived nutrients), your dry/frazzled locks can’t help but submit to its powerful persuasion.
+It’s specially designed for those times at which your hair is screaming out for repair or pampering due to dryness, chemical damage or over-use of heat.
+Lovely for the scalp (it’s gentle and cooling) and as an anti-frizz smoothing balm – I stroke just a tiny amount through ends to add some definition to my mane(/halo) while still allowing movement and softness.

-Talking of which, I loved the blend of rosemary, lavender and peppermint in my Tea & Olive Lip & Wonderbalm (rosemary, lavender and peppermint) as I simply love it so much; it’s refreshing, cooling, minty, faintly medicinal, floral and relaxing all at once) that I knew it would be perfect for this hair treatment.
+This jar-ful is blended with the exact same combination of essential oils as in my Tea & Olive Lip & Wonderbalm (rosemary, lavender and peppermint) as I simply love it so much; it’s refreshing, cooling, minty, faintly medicinal, floral and relaxing all at once.
 Such a dreamy way to fall asleep (if you so choose to leave it on overnight).

 Uses & Directions:

 For dry, damaged or brittle hair.
-Dip your fingers in the pot and massage a small amount (about a tablespoon or less depending on your hair length) into the scalp and through the ends of towel-dried hair.
+Massage a small amount (about a tablespoon or less depending on your hair length) into the scalp and through the ends of towel-dried hair.
 Leave for 3 minutes in the shower before washing away, or as a longer treatment.

 If using as an overnight intensive mask, remember to wrap your hair in a towel or T-shirt to protect your pillow cases and keep the natural oils away from your face.

-To remove hair oil masks, shampoo once or twice with lots of lather to make sure your hair is thoroughly cleansed.
+To remove hair oil masks, shampoo very thoroughly to make sure your hair is thoroughly cleansed.
 No need to use conditioner afterwards.

-Green Tea Seed Oil: Packed with antioxidants, phytochemicals, caffeine, magnesium, this moisturises and restores the hair and adds shine.
+Green Tea Seed Oil: Packed with antioxidants, phytochemicals, caffeine, magnesium & more, this moisturises and restores the hair and adds shine.
 The oil from the seeds of green tea is a traditional beauty (not-so)-secret in much of Asia.

 Organic Unrefined Cocoa Butter: Cocoa butter is a pure, edible vegetable fat extracted from the cacao bean (it’s a by product of chocolate; both are full of antioxidants), and works well against frizz and dryness; perfect for a deep treatment.